 - Phase two, scheduled for May 24, 2021, will migrate the functionality of SAM.gov into beta.SAM.gov (keeping the new design).
 The term “beta” will be retired and there will be only one SAM.gov.

 Since the SAM and the OIG’s List of Excluded and Ineligible Entities (LEIE) databases are critical resources for assuring that vendors and providers are not excluded from payment directly or indirectly from federal programs, there was quite a bit of interest and concern among federal contractors who regularly use the SAM database.

 This article explores the evolution of the GSA’s vendor databases, starting with EPLS in 2007, to SAM.gov in 2012 to the newest version of SAM.gov in 2021.

 The EPLS verification database was established in 2007 by the U.S. General Services Administration (GSA) to allow federal agencies to check that potential vendors are eligible for federal contracts.
-The EPLS database facilitated review to determine if vendors were suspended, debarred, or otherwise disqualified from federal contracts or receiving federal funds through programs like Medicaid.
+The EPLS database facilitated review to determine if vendors were suspended, debarred, or otherwise disqualified from federal contracts or receiving federal funds through programs like Medicaid which required EPLS screenings of the database.
 Once a company or individual is on the EPLS verification list, the federal government or any company that holds or seeks a federal contract cannot utilize the services of a GSA excluded/sanctioned/debarred company or individual.